sdkdeepa/NLP-app/README.md

     "test": "jest"
 }
 ```
-Also, ensure that the "devDependencies" in package.json have a suitable entry for Jest and others, such as, "jest": "^25.3.0",, where the version may vary with time.
+Also, ensure that the "devDependencies" in `package.json` have a suitable entry for Jest and others, such as, `"jest": "^25.3.0",`, where the version may vary with time.

 5. Run the `npm run test` command.